MithVert/P3/readme.txt

 Cautions :

-Make sure to keep everything in the same file
+Make sure to keep every files in the same folder

+If you manually modify the map, make sure that :
+	every "1" are linked together
+	there is at least one "1" in the first column there is at least one "1" in the last column there are 15 ligns and 15 columns
+	"0", "1" and "/n" are the only characters you can find in the document
 _______________________________________________________________________________________________________________